triggermesh/docs/docs/sources/googlecloudauditlogs.md

 able to run an instance of the Google Cloud Audit Logs event source.

 ### Deploying an Instance of the Source

+#### Prerequisite(s)

+- Service Name: The name of the API service performing the operation.
+For example, "pubsub.googleapis.com".
+- Method Name: The name of the service method or operation.
+For API calls, this should be the name of the API method.
+For example, "google.pubsub.v1.Publisher.CreateTopic".
+- Resource Name (Optional): The resource or collection that is the target of the operation.
+The name is a scheme-less URI, not including the API service name.
+[Google Cloud Audit Logs Types][gc-auditlogs-types]

 Open the Bridge creationg screen and add a source of type Google Cloud Audit Logs.